 People with CAIS are genetically male – 46, XY (instead of 46, XX) – but in every other way, they are female.

-When an egg is fertilised, the sperm determines the gender of the child, so this is already decided by the time we start growing in the womb.
-All babies are by default female.
+When an egg is fertilised, the sperm determines the child’s chromosomes, which is already decided by the time we start growing in the womb.
+All babies are, by default, female.

-CAIS is an interruption in the growing process when the foetus would ordinarily be changing from the default girl into a boy.
-What you end up with in CAIS, for all intents and purposes, is a woman.
+CAIS interrupts the growing process when the foetus would ordinarily change from the default girl into a boy.
+What you end up with in CAIS is a genetic female.

-The other variants of CAIS – partial or mild androgen insensitivity (PAIS and MAIS) – can result in variations in bodies, including the full spectrum of genital appearance.
+The other variants of CAIS – partial or mild androgen insensitivity (PAIS and MAIS) – can result in body variations, including the full spectrum of genital appearance.
 CAIS, MAIS and PAIS affect genital appearance only.

 Terms to know when talking CAIS